Wes McDonald

-Wesley Nurettin McDonald (born 4 May 1997) is an English professional footballer who plays as a winger or attacking midfielder for Mağusa Türk Gücü.
+Wesley Nurettin McDonald (born 4 May 1997) is an English professional footballer who plays as a winger or attacking midfielder for KTFF Süper Lig side Karşıyaka.

 McDonald joined Birmingham City from Fulham as a 16-year-old.
 He spent a month on loan at National League South club Nuneaton Town in 2016, and a month at Solihull Moors of the National League in 2018, but never appeared for Birmingham's first team, and was released at the end of the 2017–18 season.
 He spent the first half of the following season with League Two club Yeovil Town, joined another League Two club, Walsall, in July 2019, and spent the 2021–22 season with Morecambe of League One.
 After one season with Hartlepool United of League Two, McDonald signed for Scottish Championship club Partick Thistle in August 2023 and left in January 2024.
 He returned to the National League with Eastleigh later that year.